Austin Location

 As Austin criminal defense lawyers, these are some common strategies we use for third-degree felony charges:

-Our team of eloquent, persuasive, and hard-working Austin criminal defense attorneys will fight relentlessly to protect your rights, navigate the complexities of your case, and work toward the best possible outcome.
+Our team of eloquent, persuasive, and hard-working Austin criminal defense attorneys handles each case together, bringing three attorneys’ perspectives to protect your rights and navigate the complexities of your case.
 Don’t face these charges alone.
-Let us fight for you.
+Contact the Law Office of David D. White, PLLC.
 To set up a free case review, contact our office now.

 608 West 12th Street, Suite B Austin, TX 78701